Adelic line bundles on quasi-projective varieties: Local theory

 \kkk \ccc Let $F$ be a finitely generated field over $k$.
 Let $v$ be a point of $(\Spec F)^\an=\CM(F/k)$ that is \emph{not} the trivial valuation over $F$.
-Denote by $F_v$ the completion of $F$ with respect to $v$.
+Denote by $F_v$ the completion of $F$ for $v$.
 It can be either archimedean or non-archimedean.